VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 [TODO nested PD, Geometry Nodes screen shots]

-Taking this further, each user can optimize their typing

-[TODO text expansion]
+Taking this further, each user can optimize their typing using text expansion software.
+This means doing things like replacing commonly typed words and phrases with smaller strings of letters.
+For example, you could make it so that typing "brb" replaces those letters with "be right back".
+This can be taken to extremes like the [Compress](https://github.com/eschluntz/compress) tool from Erik Schluntz helps you do.
+Or you could go all in and and learn [Stenography](https://www.youtube.com/watch?v=nRp_1S7cj6A), which is more-or-less the same idea on steroids

 By allowing users to really dig in and extend the functionality of programs by defining new concepts that make sense in their workflow and then letting them reuse those ideas later tools that are made to be general purpose can evolve with the user's needs and experiance to become more powerful for exactly how they use it - this is what "power users" of most any program always want.